 Concerned parents there questioned if school choice is the right option for their school district.
 School choice allows public education funds to follow students to the schools or services that best fit their needs.
 The school might not be the closest to the child’s home, but it is the learning environment the parent has chosen for their kids.

-The school district, comprised of 45 elementary schools, four K-8 schools and 14 high schools, transports students who live father than a 1.5-mile radius from their school site, or those who live closer if the walk to school is deemed “hazardous.”
+The school district, comprised of 45 elementary schools, four K-8 schools, and 14 high schools, transports students who live farther than a 1.5-mile radius from their school site, or those who live closer if the walk to school is deemed “hazardous.”
 The board policy states that a child can walk 1.5 miles to the bus stop.
-However, it does not allow secondary students to walk more than one mile, and elementary students, more than a half mile.
+However, it does not allow secondary students to walk more than one mile, and elementary students, more than a half-mile.
 The district also offers transportation to some of its 16 special centers.

 The policy also states that Lee County is not responsible for a child until they board the school bus.
 That responsibility ends when they walk off the school bus.
 The policy notes that “parents/guardians are responsible for getting students to and from designated bus stops, and for their conduct and safety while waiting for the bus.”

 Roger Lloyd, director of operations for transportation services, said during the town hall meeting that to date, the district has made over 16,000 bus stop changes during the current school year.
 He added that state regulation says that school buses are supposed to stay on public roads, but they occasionally enter gated communities, if it is the safest stop to pick up and drop off kids.

 Rob Spiker, assistant director for media relations and public information, told School Transportation News that the school district has 6,958 school bus stops.
 SDLC includes the entire Lee County area and transports over 49,000 students daily via 753 bus routes.